 Even basic IoT needs a good internet connection to work.
 How will you keep rural areas connected?

 I believe we won’t have full 5G coverage in the next 10 years.
 We need to find alternatives.
 I think in rural areas, we need to ask which services are really needed.
 Do we need a data-hungry service?
 I don’t believe so.
 We can offer IoT-based infrastructure services and penetrate entire regions without making a big investment.
 That only helps for specific services, like controlling the interaction between lights and cars, but it will be limited.
-As long as we don’t have 100-percent 4G or 5G coverage, we cannot offer all the services.
+As long as we don’t have 100-percent 4G or

 How does artificial intelligence (A.I.) tie into IoT?